PaddlePaddle/book/06.label_semantic_roles/README.en.md

 }
 ```

-`event_handle` can be used as callback for training events, it will be used as an argument for `train`.
-Following `event_handle` prints cost during training.
+`event_handler` can be used as callback for training events, it will be used as an argument for the `train` method.
+Following `event_handler` prints cost during training.

 ```python
 def event_handler(event):